Youth Engagement through Entrepreneurship

 Don’t ask yourself what the world needs.
 Ask yourself what makes you come alive, and go do that, because what the world needs is people who have come alive. — Howard Thurman

-Ways Youth are Changing the World through Entrepreneurship
+Ways Youth + Social Change Happens through Entrepreneurship

 Youth as Inventors — Youth are creating, generating, making and developing newness everyday.
 Combining that passion with entrepreneurship can allow young people to increase their social and political awareness, and meet needs throughout their communities and around the world.